motamman/signalk-meteo/README.md

 2. The vessel has moved more than approximately 5 nautical miles from the last forecast location

 This ensures you always have relevant local weather data without excessive API calls.

+## Vessel Movement Prediction

+When the vessel is moving (SOG > 1 knot), the plugin enhances forecasts with predicted positions:

+- **Hour 0**: Weather for current position
+- **Hour 1**: Weather for predicted position after 1 hour of travel at current heading/speed
+- **Hour 2**: Weather for predicted position after 2 hours of travel
+- **And so on...**

+### Movement-Enhanced Data Fields

+When the vessel is moving, **ALL** hourly forecasts (regardless of package) include these additional fields:
+- `predictedLatitude`: Predicted latitude for this forecast hour
+- `predictedLongitude`: Predicted longitude for this forecast hour
+- `vesselMoving`: Boolean indicating if movement prediction is active

+These fields are added to every package's forecast data when movement prediction is active.

+### Requirements for Movement Prediction
+- Valid position data (`navigation.position`)
+- True heading data (`navigation.headingTrue`)
+- Speed over ground > 1 knot (`navigation.speedOverGround`)

+If any navigation data is unavailable, the plugin falls back to standard position-based forecasting.

 ## API Usage